COMFORTABLE WEATHER EARLY WEEK, THEN HEAT & STORMS RETURN

 FARGO, N.D.
 (Valley News Live) -

-TONIGHT AND TUESDAY: Clear and cool for most overnight with crisp 40s for some in the morning.
-Mostly sunny skies continue for most Tuesday, with highs in the upper 70s again.
-Expect late day clouds and isolated thunder for the James River Valley.
+TONIGHT: Increasing clouds and isolated thunder for the James River Valley through late evening.
+These showers push into the Valley by daybreak.

-WEDNESDAY & THURSDAY: An approaching cold front will increase the clouds on Wednesday, with a chance of showers/t-storms.
-At this time, it does not look like significant rainfall with the drier air in place.
-Temperatures will remain in the 70s for most areas both days.
-Thursday looks dry and sunny.
+WEDNESDAY & THURSDAY: Early Wednesday brings a chance of showers/t-storms.
+It does not look like significant rainfall with the drier air in place, so expect under 0.25″ in most locations.
+Temperatures will remain in the 70s for most areas Wednesday and Thursday, with dry and sunny weather returning for Thursday.

 FIRST ALERT WEATHER DAY FRIDAY: Highs will be in the push into the mid 80s north to near 90 south.
 Late in the day, there will be an increased chance of thunderstorms that could become severe.
 Stay tuned.
 At this point, hail and damaging wind appear to be the threats.